 - The Somatic Symptom Scale 8 (SS-8) was derived from the PHQ-15 and is used to quantify the burden of somatic symptoms.28

 The combination of the SSD-12 with either the PHQ-15 or the SS-8 considerably improves identification of people at risk for somatic symptom disorder.29

 Early predictions of outcomes

 It is unclear if environmental influences impact the development, progression, or treatment of SSD.
-However, the DSM-V reapplies research pre-dating the DSM-V, and believes that SSD is more frequent in patients with low socioeconomic status, few years of education, and those who have recently experience stressful life events.1
+However, the DSM-V reapplies research pre-dating the DSM-V, which suggests that SSD is more frequent in patients with low socioeconomic status, few years of education, and those who have recently experience stressful life events.1

 Social role and social support system

 There is no published data regarding the assessment of SSD specifically in regards to social role or support system.
 However, organic illnesses, stressful working conditions, and adverse life events have been identified as precipitating factors for bodily distress which may play a role in the development of SSD.1,30

 There are no guidelines regarding the treatment of SSD.
 Much of the evidence regarding pharmacotherapy, cognitive behavior therapy, and mindfulness-based therapy for somatic symptom disorder is based on research that pre-dates the existence of the SSD diagnosis as it stands in DSM-V. With that being said, in 2018, a clinical neuroscience journal published recommendations on the management of SSD based on the best available evidence and clinical expertise.
 Those recommendations include but are not limited to the following practice principles:31

 - Somatic symptoms should be taken seriously even if no well-defined organic pathology is demonstrated.
 Resist the temptation to concentrate on psychosocial issues too early and too independently of lead complaints.